n1ce1041/jazzband-client/README.md

 # Getting Started with Jazz Band Ratings App

-## Deployment

-This app is live @ https://jazz-client.herokuapp.com/dashboard

 ## Local development

 <p> For local development, you must run the accompanying API and database - find it at https://github.com/Viliami-2tone/jazzband-server </p>